meliber/meliber.github.io/source/_posts/Calculating-Geometric-Offsets-Based-on-Target-Area-in-GIS.md

 ## Introduction

-In GIS (Geographic Information Systems) development, a common yet complex task is constructing geometry based on constraints.
-A specific scenario involves offsetting a line segment between two non-parallel boundaries to achieve a specific polygon area.
+Land subdivision sometimes involves offsetting a line segment between two non-parallel boundaries to achieve a specific polygon area.

 **The Scenario:**
 A user initiates a tool and defines: